 The LARGEST Day of the Dead Festival in Mexico Every fall in Mexico something exciting and different takes place.
 The seasons begin to change and with that comes a celebration of life and death the likes of which you will never forget.
-The Dia de los Muertos 2020 or “Day of the Dead” festival that […]Day of the Dead 2020 Oaxaca, Mexico Oaxaca Mexico
+The Dia de los Muertos or “Day of the Dead” festival starts generally […]Day of the Dead 2021 Oaxaca, Mexico Oaxaca Mexico

 The town of Oaxaca comes alive every fall with the festivities involving Day of the Dead.
 Alters are placed up all over the town to honor relatives, families, and schools from villages and towns all over come together to compete for the best alter.
 Be sure to follow look for the cempasuchil pedals that are laid in a path, it is believed the dead use this to help find their way!

 ‘Mexicans have a sense of humor about death, take part in the fun and excitement as you help them honor their dead during Day of the Dead’

 To get the full experience of the Day of the Dead in Oaxaca you really need to hit the local markets.
 They are a surefire way to get a good taste of the local vibe and you can pick up some tasty food and beverages to help navigate through the endless sea of beautifully created alters.

 You can visit the 20 de Noviembre market in town, or if you don’t mind paying, stop by the Central de Abastos market south of the city center.
 Just be aware they will be extremely crowded and it can be easy to get lost in the market.
 You will want to stock up on supplies like bread and their DELICIOUS hot chocolate native to the town of Oaxaca.
 Do yourself a favor and slow down and try to take in all that you can in the market before you head back out.